AndreM07/AndreM07.github.io/README.md

 -Utilized Solidworks to create individual 3-D component models and three final prototype assemblies.
 -High-priority tasks were highlighted in a Gantt chart, and work was distributed evenly.
-The final design was built from low-cost materials and presented in the final competition to peers and faculty
+-The final design was built from low-cost materials and presented in the final competition top peers and faculty
 - 🛠️ **Skills Used**: SolidWorks and Arduino.